chaynHQ/diy-online-privacy-starter/en/social-media.md

 ### Signal

-[Signal by Open Whisper Systems](https://whispersystems.org/) is a[ ](https://en.wikipedia.org/wiki/Free_and_open-source_software)[free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) encrypted[ voice calling]( https://en.wikipedia.org/wiki/Voice_callingQjCNFZgBi7LgOXwClT5w2T3FO0BwXSnQ) and  instant messaging application for Android,iOS and[desktop](https://whispersystems.org/blog/signal-desktop).
+[Signal by Open Whisper Systems](https://whispersystems.org/) is a[ ](https://en.wikipedia.org/wiki/Free_and_open-source_software)[free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) encrypted [ voice calling]( https://en.wikipedia.org/wiki/Voice_calling) and instant messaging application for Android, iOS and [desktop](https://whispersystems.org/blog/signal-desktop).
 It uses [end-to-end encryption](https://en.wikipedia.org/wiki/End-to-end_encryption) to secure all communications to other Signal users.
 Signal can be used to send and receive encrypted instant messages, group messages, attachments and media messages.

 [Security Tips Every Signal User Should Know](https://theintercept.com/2016/07/02/security-tips-every-signal-user-should-know/)